The Best Tools for Organizing a Custody Case in 2026

 If you're going through a custody case, you've probably tried to organize it more than once.
 A notebook.
 A Google Sheet.
 A folder of screenshots on your phone.
 Maybe an app a friend recommended.

-different stages.
+The tools all look similar from the outside.
+They promise to "keep your case organized."
+But they're built for different people, with different cases, at different stages.
 The wrong tool will frustrate you.
 The right one will quietly get out of the way and let you focus on what matters.

 We make one of these tools (Clearhavn).
 We've tried not to bury the others.
-If you decide a different tool is the right fit, that's fine — we'd rather you pick
+If you decide a different tool is the right fit, that's fine.
+Better to pick the right tool than the one we're selling.

 What to look for